ronakg/runner/README.md

 #### Job Management

 A job has the following attributes that are provided by the user of the library:
-  - `path`: The path to the command/executable that needs to be executed as the job.
+  - `command`: The command (including its arguments) that needs to be executed as a job
-  - `args`: Arguments to be passed to the command/executable. creation.
-Client must provide the job id for subsequent operations on the job.
   - `timeout`: Timeout duration in seconds to wait for the job to complete.
 If the job doesn't complete within the specified timeout, the job will be stopped by the library.
 A timeout of 0 seconds is interpreted as no timeout.